 Description

-Honeysuckle also known as Woodbine it is a vigorous deciduous twining climber, occasionally keeping its old leaves over winter.
+Honeysuckle, also known by common names as Woodbine, and common honeysuckle. it is a vigorous deciduous twining climber, occasionally keeping its old leaves over winter.
 The sweet, nectar-rich flowers are highly scented by night, much less so by day.
 The plant is usually pollinated by moths or long-tongued bees and develops bright red berries in autumn which are a great source of energy for birds.
+A great wildlife garden plant with a wide range of benefits for insects.